 Sautee the onion, garlic and parsley over a low heat for 10-15 minutes until soft and lightly golden

 Poach the salmon in the milk until cooked, then flake it onto a plate to cool

 Cook the spinach until wilted then squeeze out the excess water and finely chop.

-Drain the potato and mash before transferring to a mixing bowl
+Drain the potato and mash it before transferring it to a mixing bowl

 Combine the cooled potato and salmon with the onion mixture, salmon, tomato puree and spinach and season to taste.

-Take 1tbsp of the mixture and roll into a ball.
+Take 1 tbsp of the mixture and roll it into a ball.
 Pop to one side and repeat until you have around 24 balls